sandeepganage/SALLOC/README.md

 ```
 git clone --branch=master https://github.com/felicepantaleo/SALLOC
 ```
-- The source for arena allocator SALLOC is present in the file "salloc.h"
+- The source for arena allocator SALLOC is present in the file *salloc.h*

 - No installation or build is required.

+### Using SALLOC in your code

 - Include "salloc.h" (with the proper path) in the CUDA code and use.

-## Using SALLOC in your code

-- SALLOC is tested on NVIDIA Pascal (GeForce GTX 1080) GPU.
 - *driver.cu* contains a sample program that uses SALLOC.
     - compile *driver.cu* and execute
 ```